robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 ### watchdog.feed()

 Feed the dog.
 The timeout time will be set to the value given by the start() command.
+Do not call feed(), e.g. in a different thread, before the start() command terminated, which may take a while.

 ### watchdog.stop(seconds=0)